-These .016” thick aluminum nameplate offer the greatest flexibility in nameplate design.
+These .016” thick aluminum nameplates offer the greatest flexibility in nameplate design.

-Metal Barcode Nameplates combine reliability with the durability you have come to expect with any Metalcraft product.
-And now we’ve made them even easier to apply with a convenient break-away tab to assist with liner removal.
+Tabbed Metal Barcode Nameplates have a convenient break-away tab to assist with liner removal.

-An ideal solution for indoor asset tracking, “VALUMARK” Labels are an effective affordable identification solution.
+An ideal solution for indoor asset tracking, “VALUMARK” Labels are an effective and affordable identification solution.

-Metalcraft’s Foil 2D Dot is an ideal identification solution for small parts tracking - specializing in extreme conditions where abrasion and high temperatures may be an issue.
+Metalcraft’s Foil 2D Dot is an ideal identification solution for small parts tracking.

-Metalcrafts QuickTab Metal Asset Tag Dispenser is a revolutionary, patent-pending product designed to make metal nameplate application more efficient than any other product on the market.
+The QuickTab Metal Asset Tag Dispenser is our patented product that makes metal nameplate application more efficient.

-Metalcraft’s High Temperature Metal Barcode Nameplates can really take the heat.
-Made of durable anodized aluminum, these nameplates are ideal for applications with temperature requirements from 900°F - 1200°F.
+Metalcraft’s High Temperature Metal Barcode Nameplates are ideal for temperatures from 900°F - 1200°F.